 One of the things I like to do when travelling is to smile and one of the things that makes me smile is seeing puns and good word play.
 This can often come out in signs for shops and other services.
-A good example of this is the small town of Wath near Sheffield which has a wine shop called the grapes of Wath.
+A good example of this is the small town of Wath near Sheffield which had a wine shop called the “Grapes of Wath.”
 That one could only be done there!
+Sadly it’s no more.

 But, of course, seeing signs in English which are not quite correct, or signs in the native language which sound rude or funny in English is my bread and butter … why?
 Because they bring a smile to my face.
 So I thought it would be a fun post to look at a few of them and maybe tell the story behind them.